OxWearables/actinet/docs/source/usage.rst

     $ actinet data/sample.csv.gz

-The CSV file must have at least four columns, named "time", "x", "y" and "z".
+The CSV file must have at least four columns, expected to be named "time", "x", "y" and "z".
 The "time" column should contain the date and time of each measurement as a string.
 The "x", "y" and "z" columns should contain the numeric tri-axial acceleration values.
 A template can be downloaded as follows: